gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

     | Create a new image by adding the brightness values from the two images for each pixel.

+| The code below adds the images made from an "m" and a "w".

 .. code-block:: python